-At the beginning of 2020, the DDA and Town were contacted by a development team that was interested in building a mixed-use project at the northeast corner of 6th and Jerry Street, where P&J Storage Units are currently located.
+In early 2020, the DDA and Town were contacted by a development team that was interested in building a mixed-use project at the northeast corner of 6th and Jerry Street, where P&J Storage Units are currently located.
 In March of 2020, the proposed project held a neighborhood meeting to share their concept with the public and collect feedback.
 The project also Introduced their concept to the DDA Board and public at a DDA Board meeting on March 5, 2020.
 At that DDA Board Meeting, the DDA Board approved a motion stating that the project fit the DDA Plan of Development and directed staff to work with the Town and project team as they pursue their proposed project.
 Staff received feedback to explore the ability to add public parking in Downtown Castle Rock with the project.

-For the past several months the project has worked through preliminary engineering and development challenges, working closely with Town and DDA staff, and currently proposes to build a roughly \$50,000,000 mixed use development project.
+After working through engineering and development challenges, working closely with Town and DDA staff, the developer proposed to build a roughly \$70,000,000 mixed use development project.
 The project proposes to include:

-- 218 For-rent Residential Units in 182,028 square feet - 14,500 square feet of office space - 5,000 square feet of retail space - As well as amenities to include a clubhouse, pool and terrace space - 429 parking spaces (100 spaces proposed to be owned by the Town of Castle Rock)
+- 221 For-rent Residential Units in 182,028 square feet - 14,242 square feet of office space - 5,000 square feet of retail space - As well as amenities to include a clubhouse, pool, and terrace space - 399 parking spaces - o Including 100 spaces proposed to be owned by the Town of Castle Rock - o 33 parking spaces on the street (there are currently 22 on street spaces).